fifth-postulate/postscript-whisperer/workshop/guide/src/tool/stack-manipulation.md

 \ldots\ a_{n-1}\ a_{n-2}\ \ldots\ a_{0}
 \\]

 The `roll` operator allows to select the top most `n` items from the stack and "roll" them through `j` positions.
-So the executing `n j roll` with the above stack results in
+So executing `n j roll` with the above stack results in

 \\[
 \ldots\ a_{j-1}\ \ldots\ a_{1}\ a_{0}\ a_{n-1}\ a_{n-2}\ \ldots\ a_{j}
 \\]

-With a concrete example, The following program
+With a concrete example, the following program

 ```ps
 1 2 3 4